mwirt/sincerely2/README.md

 ## Page variables of Note

-**share-image** is the location of an image that will be used when the url of the page is shared on Facebook or Twitter.
+`share-image: ` is the location of an image that will be used when the url of the page is shared on Facebook or Twitter.
 Location is already set to img folder in assets, simply write the subpath from there.
 Example:

 ```
 ---